 Austin Vida empowers our community by amplifying our stories, events and cultura.
 Latinos make up about 33% of Austin’s population.
 We are a big part of the community’s rich history, present and future.
 Our historias should not be ignored.

-Our journalism focuses on solutions and allows our comunidad, which is underserved and underrepresented in U.S. media, to see themselves represented in the larger story of Austin.
+Our journalism focuses on solutions and allows our comunidad, which is underserved and underrepresented in U.S. media, to see ourselves represented in the larger story of Austin.

 By centering nuestras voces, we aim to not only raise awareness of our diverse experiences but offer a more accurate and holistic representation of our community.
 We believe our cultura should not be an afterthought.
 And through our stories, we strive to create a sense of belonging.